ofloveandhate/bertini_real/python/docs/tutorials/tmesh.rst

 	bertini_real.tmesh.solidify_raw(surface)

-	Solidiying raw STL surface...
+	Solidiying raw OBJ surface...
-	Export solidify_raw_whitney.stl successfully
+	Export solidify_raw_whitney.obj successfully

-You can display STL using any 3D STL viewer:
+You can display OBJ using any 3D OBJ viewer:

 .. image:: tmesh_pictures/solidify_raw_whitney.PNG
    :width: 300

-To solidify the smooth version of STL, you can type:
+To solidify the smooth version of OBJ, you can type:

 ::